 Fomalhaut has the stellar classification A3 V, indicating a hydrogen-fusing dwarf, appearing white or blue-white in colour.
 The star has almost twice the Sun’s mass (1.91 M☉) and radius (1.842 R☉).
 With an estimated surface temperature of 8,590 K, it shines with 16.63 solar luminosities.

 A 2012 study of the star’s age and binarity gave an estimated age of 440 million years.
 The same study unequivocally confirmed that TW Piscis Austrini was a physical companion to Fomalhaut, with a similar velocity and at a separation of 0.280 parsecs from the primary.

 Even though Fomalhaut is much younger than the Sun (4.5 billion years), as a more massive star, it has evolved faster.
-It will exhaust the supply of hydrogen in its core within a billion years and evolve into a red giant before expelling its outer layers to form a planetary nebula, leaving behind a white dwarf.
+It will exhaust the supply of hydrogen in its core within a billion years and evolve into a red giant before expelling its outer layers to form a planetary nebula and gradually fading away as a white dwarf.

 The star’s debris disk emits a significant amount of infrared radiation and is thought to be protoplanetary.
 It lies in Fomalhaut’s equatorial plane.

 The discovery of Fomalhaut b, an extrasolar planet orbiting Fomalhaut, was announced on November 13, 2008.
-The planet was imaged by the Hubble Space Telescope orbiting the star inside the outermost debris ring.
+The planet was imaged by the Hubble Space Telescope.
+It orbits the star inside the outermost debris ring.
 It was the first extrasolar planet captured in visible light.